source-pe-sdn302/Assignment1/README.md

-Question and Data for PE1 in folder Question&Data
+Question and Data for Assignment in folder Question&Data